-9. COMMITMENTS & CONTINGENCIES
+11. COMMITMENTS & CONTINGENCIES

 The Retirement System is involved in litigation and disputes arising during the normal course of operations.
-Litigation that was pending as of December 31, 2021 was settled in February 2022.
-The impact was material and the effects of the settlement have been recognized in 2021.
-Management does not believe the settlement of any other matters will have a material impact on the Retirement System's basic financial statements.
+Management does not believe the settlement of such matters will have a material impact on the Retirement System's basic financial statements.

-10. SUBSEQUENT EVENTS
+12. SUBSEQUENT EVENTS

-The Retirement System evaluated events occurring through July 20, 2022 the date the financial statements were available to be issued, for subsequent events requiring recording or disclosure in the Plan's financial statements.
+The Retirement System has evaluated subsequent events occurring through July 18, 2023, the date the financial statements were available to be issued, for subsequent events requiring recording or disclosure in the Plan's financial statements.
+It was determined that no material events occurred.